- Beauty Glossary

 It's recommended that tranexamic acid is used twice a day, especially if you want to see faster results.
 However, it's always best to start with one application a day to see how your skin initially reacts and to build tolerance.

-Topical formulas that utilise tranexamic acid can be used all over your face to treat multiple discolourations, or as a spot treatment for scars and blemishes.
+Topical formulas that utilize tranexamic acid can be used all over your face to treat multiple discolourations, or as a spot treatment for scars and blemishes.
 We like to use it after a vitamin C serum and before SPF in the morning, whilst also pairing it with a retinol-based formula in the evening.

 Written by Carly Cochrane, Beauty Editor